ramp4-pcar4/ramp4-pcar4/docs/using-ramp4/fixtures/legend.md

 - `panelWidth: number`, if a custom legend width is required you can do this here.
 Otherwise if left blank the legend will use the the default fixture width.
 - `multilineItems: boolean`, which determines whether legend items are allowed to wrap onto new lines if their text requires more space.
 Defaults to true.
 If false, text will truncate and tooltips will be shown.
+- `itemMaxLines: number`, which determines the max number of lines a legend item can take up before truncating.
+Defaults to `3`.
+Only applies if the legend property `multilineItems` is true.
 - `root: Object`, a tree-structured object that represents the layout for the legend.
 Top-level items can be added to the legend as a child of this object as such:

 ```